velexi-research/TestTools.jl/README.md

   * [TestSetExtensions](https://github.com/ssfrr/TestSetExtensions.jl)

-    * The `TestSetPlus` type and methods are based extensively on `TestsetExtensions.ExtendedTestSet`.
+    * The `EnhancedTestSet` type and methods are based extensively on `TestsetExtensions.ExtendedTestSet`.

     * The `run_tests()` and `autodetect_tests()` methods are essentially a re-implementation